 Scalp massage.
 Regular massage improves blood flow to follicles.
 Use it with or without oil.

 Gentle wash routine.
 Avoid harsh sulphate shampoos.
-They strip the scalp further when you already have dryness.
+They strip the scalp further when your scalp is already dry.

 None of these are medical treatments.
 For actual hair loss, see a professional.